A Trajectory-Based Approach to Discrete-Time Flatness: Trajectory Planning and Dynamic Feedback Linearization

-The fact that the parameterizing map \eqref{eq:geo_param_map_2} is a submersion implies that also the parameterization $F_{x}$ is a submersion.
+\begin{enumerate} \item[(a)] The closed-loop system is submersive. \item[(b)] The trajectories of the closed-loop system are in one-to-one correspondence to the trajectories of the original system. \end{enumerate} \begin{proof} The fact that the parameterizing map \eqref{eq:geo_param_map_2} is a submersion implies that also the parameterization $F_{x}$ is a submersion.
 Consequently, there exists a map $z=F_{z}(y,\dots,y_{[R-1]})$, such that the combined map $(x,z)=(F_{x},F_{z}):=F_{xz}$ forms a diffeomorphism, with $\dim(z)=p\leq mr-n$.
-The choice of $F_{z}$ is not unique, and thus also the resulting feedback will not be unique in general.
-In the next step, we define the map $\Phi(y,\dots y_{[R]})$ given by
+We define the map $\Phi(y,\dots y_{[R]})$ given by

 and its inverse $\hat{\Phi}(x,z,v)$ given by